 Considering these factors and discussions, the Steering Committee held a series of votes at multiple meetings on priority locations for where they believe the AB 617 Community Monitors should be placed.
 Some of the approved sites were denied upon contacting the site host, requiring decisions on alternate sites.
-As of December 13, 2024, AB 617 Community Monitors have been installed at all of the 15 sites.
+As of October 29, 2024, AB 617 Community Monitors have been installed at 13 sites and two sites are pending confirmation or approval.
 The confirmed selections for AB 617 Community Monitor sites are provided in Table 9.1.